XbNz/gemini/README.md

 # Google Gemini API client with OAuth2 authentication
 ## Motivation
-Other libraries relied on the generativelanguage.googleapis.com API, which misses some models.
+Other libraries rely on the `generativelanguage.googleapis.com` API, which misses some models.
 For example, the newly-introduced "Gemini Experimental" model, which is free (!) cannot be accessed through that API.
 This library solves that issue.
 > [!NOTE]
 > The Gemini Experimental API is not guaranteed to last forever.
-If you are using a model that is available using the generativelanguage.googleapis.com API, you should use one of the other PHP libraries that are based on that
+If you are using a model that is available on the `generativelanguage.googleapis.com` API, you can use this library to access it as well.

 ## Installation
 ```bash